Ishemalove/Art_Gallery/README.md

 3. Commit your changes and push
 4. Open a pull request describing your changes

-## Troubleshooting

-* If the gallery shows a blank canvas: check the browser console for WebGL or shader errors.
-* If assets fail to load: verify correct paths in `public/` and check CORS settings for external assets.

-## License

-Specify a license (MIT, Apache-2.0, etc.) or add project-specific licensing details here.

 ## Contact

 For questions or help, contact the project owner or maintainer.